strimzi/kafka-quotas-plugin/README.md

 The quota distribution across clients is not static.
 If you have a max of 40 MB/second, 2 producers, and one of them is producing messages at 10 MB/second, the second producer will be throttled at 30 MB/second.

+The plugin first checks per volume quota, and then total quota.

 ## Building

 To build the plugin: